Tanner-Gladson/Baltimore-Industry-Survey/README.md

+Built in 35 hours at HopHacks 2022 by Carol Zhang, Daniel Moon, Ethan Yang, and Tanner Gladson.

 **Inspiration**

 We were inspired to make this project because we realized that there was a wide gap between our needs for different types of restaurants & clothing stores around campus.
 It's a problem across Baltimore, where the goods & services people need aren't easily accessible due to distance.
 But, business don't know where this demand is.